taw/z3/README.md

 ### Interface

-`Z3::Core` is low level FFI interface, and it shouldn't be used directly.
+`Z3::VeryLowLever` / `Z3::LowLevel` are low level FFI interface, and they shouldn't be used directly.

 The rest of `Z3` is high level API, but the interface is extremely unstable at this point, and it's pretty much guaranteed to  change many times.
+Check specs or `examples/` directory for usage.

 You can use most Ruby operators to construct ASTs, but use `~ | &` instead of `! || &&` for boolean operators.

 As for API internals, attributes starting with `_` are FFI internals you shouldn't touch, other attributes are generally legitimate Ruby objects.

+Ruby API tries to catch the most common mistakes, but if you use API in a weird way you can get C crash instead of nice Ruby exception.

 ### Requirements